Medical Issues in Adoption

 Kids With Special Needs

 The term "special needs" is applied to any condition that may make it harder for a child to be adopted.
-Kids with special needs may have a mental, physical, or psychological problem, or they may be older (perhaps 5 or older) or have siblings who must be adopted with them.
+Kids with special needs may have a mental, physical, or psychological problem, or can be older (perhaps 5 or older) or have siblings who must be adopted with them.
 The definition of "special needs" varies from state to state.

-If you are thinking about adopting a child with special needs, you may be required by the state or an agency to take courses or get family counseling to prepare for the adoption.
+If you're thinking about adopting a child with special needs, you may be required by the state or an agency to take courses or get family counseling to prepare for the adoption.
 Try to learn as much as you can about the child's condition and the special care that's likely to be needed before you make a final decision on adoption.
 Parents of other children with similar conditions can be a valuable resource both before and after the adoption.

 Health Care When Your Child Comes Home